 The INA will arrange their own nomination process for Independent Gas Transporters and notify the Joint Office prior to 01 October for each nomination year.

-Transporters will arrange their own nomination process with up to one (1) voting member from each Transporter, (namely: Cadent, National Grid NTS, Northern Gas Networks, Scotia Gas Networks and Wales & West Utilities).
+Transporters will arrange their own nomination process with up to one (1) Voting Member from each Transporter, (namely: Cadent, National Grid NTS, Northern Gas Networks, Scotia Gas Networks and Wales & West Utilities).

 IGTAD Parties, the IGT UNC Code Administrator, and the CDSP may attend meetings of the IGTAD Committee.
 Other non-IGTAD Parties may attend by invitation only.